 In May and June of 2019, Hamilton County Master Gardeners distributed container vegetable gardens to some recipients at local food pantries.
 Here, we hope to provide help to people who are growing their own produce.
 Check back throughout the gardening season for more information.

 For more assistance, please call the Hamilton County Purdue Extension Education Center at 317-776-0854, or email email@example.com.
+There are also many free resources available from Purdue Extension.

 Here is a picture of the lettuce base, once it has been cut down.
 This one is part of the bucket that also contains peppers and onions.